 "Sewage Handling and Disposal Regulations" means 12VAC5-610 or its successor.

-"Small AOSS" means an AOSS that serves no more than three attached or detached single- family residences with a combined average flow of less than or equal to 1,000 GPD, or a structure with an average daily sewage flow of less than or equal to 1,000 GPD.
-[DEFINITION NEEDED TO SPECIFY MATERIAL FOR VERTICAL SEPARATION as NOTED IN 80.14]
+"Small AOSS" means an AOSS with a combined peak flow of less than or equal to 1,000 GPD, or a structure with an peak daily sewage flow of less than or equal to 1,000 GPD.

+“Soil-like” [DEFINITION NEEDED TO SPECIFY MATERIAL FOR VERTICAL SEPARATION as NOTED IN 80.14]

 "Soil treatment area" means the physical location in the naturally occurring soil medium where final treatment and dispersal of effluent occurs.